iamhitarth/groq-voice-chat/README.md

 1. Turn on Chrome 'Developer mode'
 2. Click 'Load unpacked', and select `groq-voice-chat/build` folder
 3. Head over to [Groq chat](https://groq.com) and tap on the "Push to Talk" button to get started.

+## TODOs
+This can be added on top of any chatbots as long as:
+* we have a place to insert the push to talk button.
+* we know where to transcribe the user's speech to.
+* we have a way of knowing when the model response is done.